TonyWu386/courier279/README.md

 ### What is Courier279?

-A secure and decentralized messaging and sharing application that respects the privacy of its users.
+A secure and trustless messaging and sharing application that respects the privacy of its users.
 - Messages are only ever readable by intended recipients.
 The server will store messages, but will never be able to access anything.
 - Files may also be shared with a single other user, or to a group.
 In either case, the files will be secured in the same way messages are
 - Create and manage contacts